caro46/SD_efficiency/Xlaevis_KO.md

 For the annotation file I used `XENLA_10.1_GCF_XBmodels.gtf` since already in the good format.
 Based on notes from Xenbase: NCBI-Xenbase gene models (gtf) - in theory to me the gene models should be better.

+The indexing took about 35 min (with 6 threads).

+(March 9, 2022):

+Star can directly count the reads per gene using by default only uniquely mapped genes - I am giving it a try since the results are expected to be the same as the default behavior of htseq.
+I am also outputting TranscriptomeSAM.

 # Raw count - HTSEQ
 On ComputeCanada: 'HTSeq' framework, version 0.9.1